China Hotels Reservation

 24-Jul-2008 -

-Shanghai, July 24 (Xinhua) -- Shanghai police have been put on a "crisis" footing as part of a campaign to ensure public security during Olympic football matches in the city next month.
+SHANGHAI, July 24 (Xinhua) -- Shanghai police have been put on a "crisis" footing as part of a campaign to ensure public security during Olympic football matches in the city next month.

 "We have made adequate preparations for the football, and are confident of ensuring safety during the Games," said Cheng Jiulong, deputy director of the Shanghai Police Department and head of the Shanghai security office for the Olympics.